Chapter 3

 “Not now,” she dismisses.
 “Tell them we’ll be there when the meeting starts.”

-“My apologies, ma’am, I am prevented from relaying any message but the following: ‘Dr. Athalya, your and Mr. Elwin’s presence is requested immediately in mission control.’”
+“My apologies, ma’am, I am prevented from relaying any message but the following: ‘The presence of you and Mr. Elwin is requested immediately in mission control.’”

-They both stand, leaving their cups of coffee behind, and make their way to mission control.
+They both rush out, leaving their unfinished cups of coffee behind.

 “Emergency lights,” Adam mutters, quickening his pace.
+His heart pounds in his chest.
 “This can’t be good.”

-The air seems to thicken with tension as the same automated voice fills the building: “Security lockdown initiated.
-All personnel, please proceed to designated safe zones immediately.”
+An automated voice fills the building: “Security lockdown initiated.
+All personnel, proceed to designated safe zones immediately.”

-Alarms blare through the hallways, the red lights now pulsing in a dizzying rhythm.
-The sound of running footsteps and shouted orders echoes from all directions, adding to the chaos.
+Alarms blare through the hallways.
+The red lights pulse in a disorienting rhythm.
+Running footsteps and shouted orders echo from all directions, adding to the chaos.

-Lilith glances at Adam, her expression mirroring his concern.
+Lilith grabs Adam’s arm, her fingers digging into his skin.
 “A security lockdown?
 How is that possible?”

-“I don’t know, but we need to get to mission control fast,” Adam replies as they begin to run with urgency.
+“I don’t know, but we need to get to mission control fast,” Adam replies.
+He gently removes her hand, urging her forward.

 “VIGILANCE SAFEGUARDS OUR FUTURE–Report Ecocentrist activity.
 Our silence invites their violence!”

-Lilith asks: “What if it’s another attack?” her words coming out in short bursts as they run.
-“What if they’re trying to stop us… again?”
+“What if it’s another attack?”
+Lilith gasps between breaths.
+“What if they’re trying to stop us... again?”

 He blinks hard, forcing himself back to the present.

-“We don’t know anything yet,” he finally says, voice tight with exertion.
+“We don’t know anything yet,” he finally says.
 “Let’s not jump to conclusions.”

 “Let’s get the facts.”